SkymanOne/folidity/reports/main.typ

 `If-Else` blocks are resolved by first resolving the conditional expression, and resolving the list of statements in the body, then `else` statements are resolved if any.
 Since the `else` statements can be another `if`, we achieve `else if {}` block.

-The `for` loop is handled first by resolving: a variable declaration statement, conditional expression, increment condition.
+The `for` loop is handled first by resolving: a variable declaration statement, conditional expression, increment expression.
 Then the list of statements in the body is resolved.
 Iterators are resolved similarly, instead, there are two expressions in the declaration: a binding variable, and a list.
 Folidity has `skip` statement that skips the current iterator of the loop, it is only resolved if the current scope context is the loop.

 State transition (`move ...;`) is resolved by first resolving the struct initialisation expression.
 Then the type of expression is compared to the expected final state of the function.
 If it mismatches, then the error is reported.